Minipoloalex/comp_prog/notes/problems/problems.md

 ## String Algorithms
 - Finding Periods: **Z-function** is easier to implement, or **Hashing** in $\mathcal{O}(N \log N)$.
 - String Functions: **Z-function** and **prefix function** templates
+- Substring Order I: simple **Suffix Array** application.
+As usual in Suffix Array, we view substrings as prefixes of suffixes.
+To go through all sorted distinct substrings, we can go through the sorted suffixes.
+- Substring Distribution: simple **Suffix Array** application with **counting substrings**.
+Also requires the difference array prefix sums trick (quite obvious).

 ## Geometry
 - Intersection points: **intersections between horizontal and vertical lines**: use sweep line.
 Build an events list, and go through $x$ (for example), with horizontal segments being added to a **Fenwick Tree** for querying on vertical segments (query range $[y_1, y_2]$).
 After an horizontal segment ends, we remove it from the Fenwick Tree.